King Cake: A Twelfth Night Tradition

 Twelfth Night Celebrations in New Orleans

-- The Funky Uptown Krewe hops on its own streetcar at South Carrollton Avenue and follows the St. Charles streetcar line to Uptown.
+- The Funky Uptown Krewe hops on its own streetcar at South Carrollton Avenue and follows the St. Charles line to Uptown.

 - The city’s second-oldest Carnival organization, the Twelfth Night Revelers, present a private ball honoring debutantes.
 Borrowing from a centuries-old European custom, the men roll out a giant cake and distribute slices to young ladies at the ball.
 The lucky young woman who receives the golden bean hidden inside the cake is declared queen; the remaining women receive silver beans and serve as maids in her majesty’s court.